-As previously mentioned, the incentives scheme of the CCP must be preserved and therefore, the default waterfall and all the recovery tools should be exhausted prior to the resolution authority's intervention.
+As previously mentioned, it is key to protect the incentives scheme of the CCP and consequently, the default waterfall and all the recovery tools should be exhausted prior to the resolution authority's intervention.
 This would reduce the likelihood of claims according to NCWO.
 In that respect, option (iii) would be preferred, and within (iii), option (ii) is better, that is, at the end of the default waterfall, according to usual CCP regulations.

-It is also worth mentioning that for European CCPs, EMIR includes a regulatory capital requirement in order to ensure that they would be able to organize an orderly winding down or restructuring of their activities.
-To that end, CCPs should hold sufficient financial resources to provide for operational expenses over a certain period of time.
+It is also worth mentioning that European CCPs have a regulatory capital requirement in order to ensure that they would be able to organize an orderly winding down or restructuring of their activities, CCPs should hold sufficient financial resources to provide for operational expenses over a certain period of time.
 If the Resolution Authority is in charge of the winding down, the minimum regulatory capital allocated precisely for that purpose should be reserved to permit the winding down.